onepanelio/docs/docs/start/cli.md

 ## Help and documentation

+!!! info "Info"
+    See [CLI documentation](/cli/) for additional commands

 You can add `--help`  to any command to view information about its syntax and options, some examples:

 ```bash